mattlean/lean-js-app-starter/docs/developing/developing-with-docker.md

 Alternatively, you can view this information with Docker Desktop in the "Containers" tab.

-**Accessing Container Logs**
+#### Accessing Container Logs

 If you used [`docker compose up`](https://docs.docker.com/reference/cli/docker/compose/up) to start the dev environment, the terminal you ran the command in will display all of the logs output by the dev environment.

-If you don't want the Docker logs to take up your terminal, you can start the dev environment in detached mode by passing the [`-d` flag (shorthand for `--detach`)](https://docs.docker.com/engine/reference/run/#foreground-and-background) like so:
+If you don't want the logs to occupy your terminal, you can start the dev environment in detached mode by passing the [`-d` flag (shorthand for `--detach`)](https://docs.docker.com/engine/reference/run/#foreground-and-background) like so:

 ```console
 docker compose up -d
 ```

 This starts the containers in the background so you can keep using your existing terminal for something else.
-You can always access the logs will be hidden at first, you can still view them using [`docker logs` (shorthand for `docker container logs`)](https://docs.docker.com/reference/cli/docker/container/logs) like so:
+You can always access the logs later using [`docker logs` (shorthand for `docker container logs`)](https://docs.docker.com/reference/cli/docker/container/logs) like so:

 ```console
 docker logs CONTAINER_NAME -f
 ```

-You can close the logs by pressing Ctrl+C, and even though the logs will have closed, the containers running the dev environment will continue to work in the background.
+You can close the logs by pressing Ctrl+C, and even though the logs will have closed, the containers running the dev environment will continue to work uninterrupted in the background.

-Alternatively, you can view a container logs through Docker Desktop by clicking on it in the "Containers" tab and then viewing its "Logs" tab.
+Alternatively, you can view container logs through Docker Desktop by clicking on it in the "Containers" tab and then viewing its "Logs" tab.

-**Running Terminal Commands Inside the Container**
+#### Running Terminal Commands Inside the Container

 You can pass commands from your host machine to the container using [`docker exec` (shorthand for `docker container exec`)](https://docs.docker.com/reference/cli/docker/container/exec) commands, but we think it's easier to just gain full access to the container's [Bash](https://gnu.org/software/bash) using this command: